The Fault in Our Kubelets: Analyzing the Security of Publicly Exposed Kubernetes Clusters

-This is what you would probably see when accessing the API endpoint via the browser, and what might be considered normal behavior for accessing APIs with unauthenticated tokens:
+This is what you would probably see when accessing the API endpoint via the browser, and what might be considered normal behaviour for accessing APIs with unauthenticated tokens:

 At first, this might appear as a good sign.
 However, if an attacker can compromise the kubelet authentication token, these clusters could be in danger.
 In addition, this information already means that there is a Kubernetes cluster running in that environment, which can lead to the attacker trying other K8s exploits and vulnerabilities to infiltrate the environment.

-Making a few hundred server queries didn’t return any response either by timing out after 10 seconds or by refusing to connect on that port.
-We think this is reasonable given that these environments are ephemeral and nodes can be created or destroyed based on demand.
+Almost 76,000 requests didn’t return any response either by timing out after 10 seconds or by refusing to connect on that port.
+We think this is reasonable given that these environments are ephemeral, and nodes can be created or destroyed based on demand.